 In the Rinnai combi boiler there is a third heat exchanger that is used to completely isolate your potable water system.
 This enables you to use glycol in your heating system (radiant floors, forced air, thin fin baseboard, etc) should the need arise.
 That third heat exchanger is an additional step and does reduce the amount of hot water produced compared to a comparably designed tankless water heater.
 You would be looking at a reduction of around 0.5 gallons per minute, so it’s definitely not a deal breaker.

 Combi boilers are a furnace and tankless water heater all in one unit.
 Your homes hot water is used very little throughout the day so that takes priority over home heating.
 I use one in my house and ill give an example of how it works.

 The house thermostat is set at 21 Celsius and dips to 20, so the furnace kicks on and the fan starts pushing hot air though all the duct work (it’s a forced air hydronic system).
 I decide to turn the tap on to wash my hands while the furnace is running.
 The Combi boiler instantly senses a call for hot water and stops the hot water flowing to my furnace.
 The hot water in the system now flows through a secondary isolated heat exchanger that heats potable water and flows to my tap.
 As soon as I shut that tap off the combi system directs the hot water back to the furnace.
 My furnace fan doesn’t shut off during this transition, there is no noise or delay in hot water, it is incredibly seamless.

 Listed below are the first generation of systems offered from Rinnai

 The Current generation of Rinnai combi boilers

-With our Canadian temperatures I would really try to steer home owners into investing into a minimum E75 or a much better suited E110 with access to much higher Btu’s should it be needed.
+With Canadian or Northern US temperatures I would really try to steer home owners into investing into a minimum E75 or a much better suited E110 with access to much higher Btu’s should it be needed.

 Whats the difference between a C and CR?